Published on

 • Convenient viewing of maps on almost any mobile devices.

-• Possibility to turn on the hybrid map display mode.
+• Possibility to turn on the hybrid map display mode for better house viewing.

 Cons: